-Located in the northern part of San Diego County is the city of Fallbrook, also well known as the ” Avocado Capital of the World.”
+Located in the northern part of San Diego County is Fallbrook, also well known as the ” Avocado Capital of the World.”
 The area originally produced olives as its major crop in the 1920s, but in the 40s became part of the rapidly increasing California avocado and floral industry.

-Today Fallbrook California is a thriving community of about 30,000 people.
-While the city is most famous for its annual Avocado Festival there is plenty of things to see and do to make Fallbrook an interesting day trip destination.
+Today Fallbrook, California, is a thriving community of about 30,000 people.
+While the city is most famous for its annual Avocado Festival, there is plenty of things to see and do to make Fallbrook an interesting day trip destination.

 Live Oak County Park

-The 26-acre Live Oak County Park makes a great place for a picnic, or hike.
-Considered by many to be one of the most beautiful parks in San Diego, and filled with shady old live oaks and bubbling streams, there is an expansive play area for the little ones, ball fields, and a volleyball court.
+The 26-acre Live Oak County Park makes a great place for a picnic or hike.
+Considered by many to be one of the most beautiful parks in San Diego and filled with shady old live oaks and bubbling streams, there is an expansive play area for the little ones, ball fields, and a volleyball court.
 Interpretive programs are scheduled during the year.
-2746 Reche Rd, Fallbrook, CA 92028. website.
+2746 Reche Rd, Fallbrook, CA 92028.
+Website.

 Emerald Forest Bird Gardens